-On teacher's perspective, those students who are loyal with their studies and loyal towards the profession they are going to adopt are more trustworthy.
-Success of the student and institute constitute on the fairness of students.
-Without any personal interest, student should be fair enough with institute.
-According to teachers, who uses unfair means during examination are not trustworthy.
+From a teacher's perspective, those students who are loyal to their studies and loyal towards the profession they are going to adopt are more trustworthy.
+Success of the student and institute constitutes the fairness of students.
+Without any personal interest, students should be fair enough with the institute.
+According to teachers, who use unfair means during examination are not trustworthy.